ATTENTION: This job expired Aug. 20, 2015 and is no longer linked from the job list.

 Orangutan Tropical Peatland Research Project

-OuTrop is looking for a new Primate Scientist to help manage its Orangutan, Gibbon and Red Langur research projects in the Sabangau research station located in Central Kalimantan, Indonesia (Borneo).
-The successful candidate will work together with the Project Directors to help maintain and improve the scientific integrity, relevance and impact of our primate research.
-This will include ensuring the quality of data collected by yourself and our Research Assistants, Interns and other personnel; collecting, analysing and reporting upon data as required; and training and supervising Research Assistants, Interns, visiting students and/or volunteers.
+OuTrop is looking for a new Primate Scientist to help oversee its Orangutan, Gibbon and Red Langur research projects in the Sabangau research station in Central Kalimantan, Indonesian Borneo.
+The successful candidate will work together with the Project Directors and local primate project Coordinators to help maintain and improve the scientific integrity, relevance and impact of our primate research.
+This will include ensuring the quality of data collected by yourself and our Coordinators and other personnel; collecting, analysing and reporting upon data as required; and training, supervising and generally supporting Coordinators, plus local and international Research Assistants, Interns, visiting students and/or volunteers working on our primate projects.
 The position involves both field and office duties, with the balance between these dependent upon the needs of the project at the time.

-We are looking for a post-graduate primatologist, with a scientific mind and aptitude, excellent coordination and management skills, primate field research experience and a dedication to wildlife conservation.
+We are looking for a post-graduate primatologist, with a scientific mind and aptitude, excellent coordination and management skills, primate field research experience and experience of training (local) people in this, and a dedication to wildlife conservation.
 The candidate needs to be flexible, patient, amicable (good social skills), well organized, a good communicator, and physically and mentally fit.
 Applicants must also have the ability to cope well under stress and to readily master new skills.

-Maintaining and improving the scientific integrity, relevance and impact of OuTrops primate research.
+?
+Maintaining and improving the scientific integrity, relevance and impact of OuTrop?s primate research.
+This includes keeping abreast of current developments in the field.

+?
 Ensuring that field data are collected according to protocol and are of high quality, that field data are entered correctly into electronic databases, and that the integrity of all data collected by yourself and all others on the primate projects is maintained and improved.
-This includes providing field training and supervision to local staff, and international interns and students working on the Project.
+This includes providing field training and supervision to local Coordinators and other staff, plus local and international interns and students working on the Project.

-Assisting in defining primate research objectives and working together with the Project Manager and other relevant personnel to ensure that these objectives are achieved.
+?
+Assisting in defining primate research objectives and working together with the Directors, Coordinators and other relevant personnel to ensure that these objectives are achieved.
+This includes planning, designing and coordinating both novel and ongoing research.

-Assisting with the analysis and reporting of data, as required (this may present opportunity for authorship or co-authorship on reports and/or publications).
+?
+Assisting with the analysis and reporting of data, and production of outputs, as required and directed (this may present opportunity for authorship or co-authorship on reports and/or publications).

-Providing regular updates on progress and developments in the primate projects to the Project Directors, in the form of written reports and verbal/email communications.
+?
+Providing at minimum monthly updates on progress and developments in the primate projects to the Project Directors, in the form of written reports and verbal/email communications.

-Previous experience of working in Indonesia and competence in the Indonesian language preferred
+?
+Previous experience of working in Indonesia and competence in the Indonesian language strongly preferred

-A local-level salary will be provided in support of this position, commensurate with experience/to be negotiated.
+?
+A monthly fee of GBP 500 will be provided in support of this position, commensurate with experience/to be negotiated.

 provided for internship/volunteer positions (travel, meals, lodging):

-Travel insurance up GBP 25/month will be covered by the Project.
+?
+Travel insurance up to GBP 25/month will be covered by the Project.

 Term of Appointment: